thin-edge/thin-edge.io/design/thin-edge-core.md

 ## Building an application with thin-edge

-A thin-edge IoT application is built using two kinds of building blocks:
-* At the system level, an application is built as *a dynamic assemblage of unix processes* that exchange JSON messages over an MQTT bus.
-* Internally, a thin-edge executable is built as *a static assemblage of rust plugins* that exchange Rust-typed messages over in-memory channels.

-Thin-edge is shipped with general purpose executables, mappers and agent, aimed to ease on-boarding with support for Cumulocity, Azure, collectd, external software-management plugins, thin-edge json, etc.
+Thin-edge is shipped with a batteries-included executable, the `tedge` command, that eases on-boarding with support for various IoT clouds, monitoring tools, software-management plugins, OT protocols ...
-By using these main executables, an IoT-application developer can easily connect his device to the cloud and other local tools like `apt`, `collectd` or `apama`.
+On top of `tedge`, an IoT-application developer can easily build a purpose-specific IoT gateway to connect his devices to the cloud and local resources.
+This IoT gateway is made of independent processes that interact over MQTT using JSON messages, and that are deployed over the devices on the edge as well as the OT network.
+The IoT-application developer can implement and deploy his own components, using his programming language of choice, and leveraging the thin-edge MQTT API to interact with the components of the gateway.

 ```
                         #
 ┌────────────────┐      #      ┌─────────────────┐     ┌─────────────────┐
 │                │      #      │                 │     │                 │
-│  C8Y           │      #      │  Mapper         │     │  Agent          │
+│  C8Y           │      #      │  tedge          ├────►│  apt            │
 │                │      #      │                 │     │                 │
 │                │      #      │                 │     │                 │
 │                │      #      │                 │     │                 │
 │                │      #      │                 │     │                 │
 │                │      #      │                 │     │                 │
-└───────┬─▲──────┘      #      └──────┬─▲────────┘     └──────▲─┬────────┘
+└───────┬─▲──────┘      #      └──────┬─▲────────┘     └─────────────────┘
-        │ │             #             │ │                     │ │
+        │ │             #             │ │
-        │ │  SmartRest  #             │ │ JSON,CSV,SmartRest  │ │ JSON
+        │ │  SmartRest  #             │ │ JSON,CSV,SmartRest
-        │ │             #             │ │                     │ │
+        │ │             #             │ │
-┌───────▼─┴─────────────#─────────────▼─┴─────────────────────┴─▼────────────────┐
+┌───────▼─┴─────────────#─────────────▼─┴────────────────────────────────────────┐
 │  MQTT                 #                                                        │
 │                       #                                                        │
 └───────────────────────#─────────────▲───────────────────────▲──────────────────┘